 Where is the Super Bowl being played?

-The Super Bowl will be played at the Sate Farm Stadium in Arizona, with future Super Bowls to be played at the following locations:
+The Super Bowl will be played at Caesars Superdome in New Orleans, with future Super Bowls to be played at the following locations:

 Who’s performing in the Super Bowl half-time show?

-While the majority of people tuning in will be doing so to watch the on-field action of the Super Bowl, some will be more interested in the half-time show.
-This year, fans can expect to see Rihanna take centre stage, with additional musical acts performing in the lead-up to the game.
+While the majority of people tuning in to the Super Bowl will be doing so to watch the on-field action, some will be more interested in the half-time show.
+This year, fans can expect to see Kendrick Lamar take the stage.
+Lamar will be supported by Grammy-winning artist SZA.
+Along with this, the national anthem will be sung by composer and musician, Jon Batiste.

 Share this article